TonD83/nl.bevlogenheid.evohome/README.md

 In order of priority:

-- Device deletion will trigger warnings in the logging.
-No impact on functionality, but should be solved.
-After a restart of the app, warnings are gone.
 - When access token of Honeywell expires, the first login might give an error when reading status.
 Unsure if this also affects when updating; statistically changes are higher with the 5 minute interval.
 That's probably why I only see it during the regular_update.

 ### Unknown bugs